Akshitha970/Credit-Card-Fraud-Detection./README.md

 ---

 ## ⭐ Conclusion
-This project demonstrates the practical implementation of Machine Learning techniques for solving real-world banking fraud detection problems using predictive analytics and classification models.
+This project demonstrates the practical implementation of Machine Learning techniques for detecting fraudulent credit card transactions using predictive analytics and classification models.
+The model successfully classifies transactions as genuine or fraudulent based on transaction patterns and helps improve fraud detection analysis.